Brandon Marshall & Rex Ryan Slam Bill Belichick For New England’s Poor Season: ‘Worst Outing As A Coach’

-In the midst of the New England Patriots’ worst season since 2002, people that were formerly involved in the NFL have had harsh words for head coach Bill Belichick.
+In the midst of the New England Patriots’ worst season since 2002, people formerly involved in the NFL have some harsh words for head coach Bill Belichick.
 Among those throwing insults are former NFL wide receiver Brandon Marshall and the New York Jets’ Rex Ryan.
 Both individuals have publicly slammed Belichick’s decisions and coaching style.

 Marshall critiqued Belichick for not being open with Patriot fans regarding his plans for the remainder of the season.
 He pointed out that a lot of the squad’s contributions on the offensive end are only coming from one player, starting quarterback Cam Newton, as reported by Yahoo Sports.
 He then went on to say that 2020 is the 68-year-old’s poorest coaching performance of his entire 45-year career.